ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

     |       | - MyUser.php
 ```

-#### <a name="user-load"></a>  Users load
+#### User load

-Users must be obtained from somewhere, and the following method to implement, `loadUserByUsername()`, fulfills that function.
+Users must be obtained from somewhere, and the following method to be implemented, `loadUserByUsername()`, does that work.

-There are only two possible results of the user load:
+There are two possible results of user load process:

-* **Successful load**: A matching username and password was found.
-The User Provider returns an object that represents the user.
+* **Load success**: User found.
+An object that represents the user is returned.
-* **Failed load**: No user found.
+* **Load failed**: No user found.
 Any of the following exceptions are thrown: `UserNotFoundException`, `InactiveUserException`, `UnverifiedUserException` or `PermissionNotFoundException`.

-The simplest example is to declare an array within the same User Provider, which contains the available users:
+The simplest example is to declare an array within the User Provider:

 ```php
 $users = [